preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/navigation-bar/index.rst

 saving a draft and publishing
 ---------------------------------
-Saving a draft, discarding changes and finally publishing the layout works very similar to working with pages.
+Saving a draft, discarding changes and finally publishing the layout, works very similar to working with pages.

 .. image:: layout-3.png

-For more information, see these sections:
+For more information, see these pages:

 + :doc:`Edit a page </pages/edit-page/index>`
 + :doc: Publish page changes </pages/publish-page-changes/index>`

 But note that it's very similar, not exactly the same.
-Some options for pages are not available here.
+Some options for pages are not available here (like scheduled publishing).

 One thing that is perhaps not that obvious is how to delete a layout, if needed.
-You will find that option in the Action Menu:
+You will find that option in the menu:

 .. image:: layout-delete.png

 Different layouts for different screen sizes
 *********************************************
 The default screen size is for computer screens.
-If would lkike to add a different layout for one or more of the other scren sizes available, do the following:
+If would like to add different layouts for one or more of the other scren sizes available, do the following:

 1. Select Screen size.